fczuardi/Tag-Along/sandbox/README.md

 ### scalable svg

-An SVG element inside a web page doesnt automatically scales if you set the element dimensions in percent (the contents of the svg stays the same size when you resize the window).
+An SVG element inside a web page doesnt automatically scales if you set the element dimensions in percent on the stylesheet (the contents of the svg stays the same size when you resize the window).

 This demo shows how you can update the transform="scale()" attribute of a group container with javascript in order to achieve auto resizing/streching.